GannaKov/template-react-vite-modcss/README.md

 1. No base in vite.config.js
 2. No homepage in package.json
-3. No base in createBrowserRouter
+3. No base in createBrowserRouter or BrowserRouter
 4. No additional script in index.html
 5. No 404.html in public folder
-6. To avoid 404 page it is necessary \_redirect file in public folder (if React Router)
+6. To avoid 404 page it is necessary \_redirects file in public folder (if React Router)

 ```txt